opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/spreadsheet.rst

 Spreadsheet files
 =================

-You can use a spreadsheet file⁠—tabular file generated from software such as Excel, OpenOffice, and LibreOffice⁠—as a data source.
+You can use a spreadsheet file⁠—tabular file generated from software such as Excel, OpenOffice, and LibreOffice⁠—as a source.

 The platform can read the following files: